kimbring2/AlphaStar_Implementation/README.md

 <img src="image/MoveToBeacon_A2C.png" width="400">

-After training 10 times at FullyConv model, I can obtain the following graph of score.
+After training 10 times at the FullyConv model, Following graph of score can be obtained.
+Note that there are no fail training during 10 times trial after adding Residual methoh to the screen, minimap action.

 <img src="image/score_variation.png" width="600">